-Affordability: High-quality, accessible, locally provided postsecondary education that is affordable is critical given the total cost of attendance, including the ability to afford transportation, books, child care, rent, and food.

-Enhancing access: MC will continue to strategically offer and strengthen educational opportunities and support services throughout the County and virtually, to expand opportunity and MC's capabilities to deliver homegrown talent.
-In particular, MC will open an education center in the County's eastern region in FY23.
-To develop a full campus for this underserved region will require significant investment from the County and State along with regulatory approvals.
+Affordability: High-quality, accessible, locally provided postsecondary education that is affordable is critical given the total cost of attendance, including the cost of transportation, books, childcare, rent, and food.
+Enhancing access: MC will continue to strategically offer and strengthen educational opportunities and support services throughout the County and virtually.
+We will expand opportunity and MC's capabilities to deliver homegrown talent.
+Particularly, MC will open an education center in the County's eastern region in FY24.
+Developing a full campus for this underserved region will require significant investment from the County and State, along with regulatory approvals.